bearbob/bearbob.github.io/content/post/i-am-not-a-resource/index.md

 Which, you might have guessed it, takes more time.

 That's why asking how many people are needed is not helpful.
-The right question is: "Who do we need in the project to deliver in 2 months?"
+The better question is: "Who do we need in the project to deliver in 2 months?"

 ## Use your tools wisely.